 With upbeat anthems, quiet confidence, and a wicked sense of humor, Keelan Donovan knows how to light up a room.
-Since first hitting the road in 2014, the Maine-born and Nashville-based troubadour has logged over 600 shows across 48 states and four countries alongside the likes of All-American Rejects, Ben Rector, Matt Nathanson & New Politics as his music popped up everywhere from Spotify’s coveted “New Music Friday” and “Weekly Buzz” playlists to ABC’s Nashville and a trailer for The Hero starring Sam Elliott.
+Since first hitting the road in 2014, the Maine-born and Nashville-based troubadour has logged over 600 shows across 48 states and four countries alongside the likes of The All-American Rejects, Ben Rector, Matt Nathanson & New Politics as his music popped up everywhere from Spotify’s coveted “New Music Friday” and “Weekly Buzz” playlists to ABC’s Nashville and a trailer for The Hero starring Sam Elliott.
 His self-titled 2017 EP, Keelan Donovan [Big Yellow Dog Music/ADA], captures the engaging and enigmatic energy that defines him.
+His most recent single “Like A Radio”came out in July of 2018 and continues to show the growth in his sound.

 “I want people to think of me as a real person and hopefully even as a friend,” he exclaims.
 “I want to be approachable.
 That makes the songs relatable.
 It all comes back to that honesty and integrity of the performance on stage and in the studio.
 It’s a specific energy.”